MokkoFm/book-parsing/readme.md

 `--skip_images` - You can skip downloading images

 ### How to make layout of library
+First of all, start parser.
+After that you will find downloaded books and images in `media` folder.
+Besides, you can find json-file in `static` folder.

 ```
 python render_website.python
 ```
 You can find your own library by link: [http://127.0.0.1:5500/pages/index1.html](http://127.0.0.1:5500/pages/index1.html).
+You library can work offline.

 ### Purpose